-They are still great companions but are not suited to high-intensity exercise such as running or hiking.
+They are still great companions but are not good running or hiking dogs.

 Yes, running is great exercise for dogs and most breeds love to run.
 Lots of dogs don't get enough daily exercise so taking your dog out running with you is a good way to help use up some of their energy.
 There are a few things you should consider before taking your dog out running though: